 The positive outcomes of exercising during breast cancer treatment

-What do I need to consider when starting an exercise programme during breast cancer treatment?
+What do I need to consider when starting an exercise program during breast cancer treatment?

-Types of exercise you may like to try
+Types of exercise you may like to consider

-It is recommended that you plan your personal exercise programme with a professional, and a few types of exercise for you to consider are:
+It is recommended that you plan your personal exercise programme with a professional, and a few types of exercise for you to consider are:5

 - Walking or jogging

 Hints on how to maintain regular exercise during breast cancer treatment

 - Speak to your doctor(s) and treatment team about how to create a personalised exercise program, or how to find an exercise professional, who can tailor on to your specific needs.2,5 you can also do the following:2,5